patooworld/PWCloud/Contribution-points.md

 `dashboard.containers`

-Instead of specify dashboard container inline (inside the dashboard.tab).
+Instead of specifying dashboard container inline (inside the dashboard.tab).
 You can register containers using dashboard.containers.
-It excepts an object or an array of the object.
+It accepts an object or an array of the object.

 ```
 "dashboard.containers": [